NBISweden/workshop-python/lesson_plans/20231110_reflection.md

  * [W1] Being able to observe flaws
  * [W2] Handling feedback
  * [W3] Time management without a schedule
+ * [W4] Student that took the time to compliment me

 Things that could be improved: